Close the open beams of a trimmed lattice.

-5. Now that we have a network of beams to fully close off our original trimmed lattice, use the Merge Lattice Bodies block to arrive at one single lattice body.
+5. Now that we have a network of beams to fully close off our original trimmed lattice, use the Merge Lattice block to arrive at one single lattice body.

 - Input the original trimmed lattice and the new exterior lattice into the Lattices input and use the same "Lattice Beam Thickness" variable to apply the sample thickness to both lattices.

 1. For this example, we will use a lattice cube with a sphere cutout.
 The goal is to eliminate the open beams from where the sphere was removed.

 2. As opposed to how it was shown in Step 1, we instead want to use a Boolean Subtract block to remove the Sphere from the Cube initially.

 3. Next step is to create a mesh of the new body using the Mesh from Implicit Body block.

 4. Use the Random Points in Body block to generate points for the lattice.